LifeSciHack/LifeSciHack2019/README.md

 Members of the lifescihack team will be able to point other participants to your issue (if it looks like they can help), help you with technical questions, or just offer support :)

-Issue events will also be pulled into the Slack feed [Slack](lifescihack2019.slack.com) which is a better place for more general discussion and chatting.
+Issue events will also be pulled into the Slack feed [Slack](lifescihack2019.slack.com) which is a better place for more general discussion and chatting in the `#active-projects` channel!

 ![](./imgs/instruction_6.png)